 The HACCP (Hazard Analysis Critical Control Points) approach ensures food safety.
 It requires systematic identification, evaluation, & control of food safety hazards based on a standard, the 12-step Codex Alimentarius outline.

 Our workshop includes training materials, lunches, HACCP Workbook with slides, etc., exercises, and your HACCP certificate recognized by the International HACCP Alliance, SQF Institute, FDA and the USDA/FSIS.

 An optional $100 HACCP Manager Certification exam was developed in conjunction with the National Environmental Health Association.
 This exam is recommended in order to be a HACCP Manager in larger, high risk processing facilities.
 This certificate is also valid for 5 years.

 Who Must Have a HACCP Manager Certificate

-If your job at one of the following types of food companies involves monitoring or controlling activies involving food safety, you must complete a recognized HACCP training class or workshop.
+If your job at one of the following types of food companies involves monitoring or controlling activities involving food safety, you must complete a recognized HACCP training class or workshop.
 It's federal law.
 They are:

 meat, poultry, seafood or juice processor;